Methodology

 -

-IB-CODE-2026.1— The Indie Operator Coding Rubric draftA reproducible rubric for evaluating AI coding tools against the tasks indie hackers and solo SaaS operators actually do.
+IB-CODE-2026.1— The Indie Operator Coding Rubric supersededA reproducible rubric for evaluating AI coding tools against the tasks indie hackers and solo SaaS operators actually do.
 Twelve tasks, six scoring dimensions, weighted to 100.
-Tools are scored under identical task conditions; per-task scores are published.
+Superseded by IB-CODE-2026.2 the same day (after the first eval surfaced bias surfaces and rubric gaps); evaluations scored under v1.0.0 remain published but should be re-scored under v2.0.0 when revisited.